 For immediate self-care of a sprain, try the R.I.C.E. approach — rest, ice, compression, elevation.

 Individuals tend to heal well from these types of injuries but localized instability can persist many months following injury.
-Continued specific rehabilitation protocols can help decrease the risk of re-injury, as well as, continued maintenance care can also minimize the risk of barriers to recovery (e.g. limited range of motion at surrounding joints/ altered gait following injury).
+Maintenance care and rehabilitation protocols can help decrease the risk of re-injury can also minimize the risk of barriers to recovery (e.g. limited range of motion at surrounding joints/ altered gait following injury).